kristenkamouh/Happy-Birthday/README.md

 ```bash
 pip install pygame
 ```
-- edit the python file (change colors, change the displayed sentece, ...)
+- edit the python file (change colors, change the displayed sentence, ...)
 - change the theme song (change the directory/name in the main file)
 - if you want to remove the song delete these lines: